coop-machine/coop-machine/README.md

 # Coop-machine

-coop-machine is a virtual machine dedicated to cooperative processes and cooperative processors.
+coop-machine is a virtual machine dedicated to cooperative processes and cooperating processors.

 It has three components : a development environment, a validation tool, and a runtime environment.